Table of Contents

 - 7 Going Deeper

-So I thought I’d put together a learning path for Power BI, a technology that changes literally every month.
+So, I thought I’d put together a learning path for Power BI, a technology that changes literally every month.
 This is a bit of challenge because there are so many moving parts when it comes to Power BI.
-So let’s break down those moving parts into different categories.
+Accordingly, let’s break down those moving parts into different categories.